How-To Guides

 Section titled “Basic retrieval”dotsecenv secret get DATABASE_PASSWORD# Output: my-secret-valueAs JSON

-Section titled “Get all versions”dotsecenv secret get DATABASE_PASSWORD --all# Lists all historical valuesGet latest version only
+Section titled “Get all versions”dotsecenv secret get DATABASE_PASSWORD --all# Lists all historical values--all with --json additionally returns available_to and signed_by per version, which is the supported audit interface — see Audit Trail.

 Section titled “Get latest version only”dotsecenv secret get DATABASE_PASSWORD --lastFrom a specific vault